geoffsee/open-gsio/README.md

 4. Setup KV_STORAGE bindings for local development.
 5. In isolated shells, run `bun run server:dev` and `bun run client:dev`

-### Further Documentation
-Upstream versions contain further documentation, tests, and features.
-Any of the latter can be made available upon request.

 History
 ---